MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer array nums where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.
 A height-balanced binary tree is a binary tree in which the depth of the two subtrees of every node never differs by more than one.

+# LeetCode 110.
+Balanced Binary Tree

+Given a binary tree, determine if it is height-balanced.

+For this problem, a height-balanced binary tree is defined as:

+    a binary tree in which the left and right subtrees of every node differ in height by no more than 1.

 # LeetCode 111: Minimum Depth of Binary Tree

 Given a binary tree, find its minimum depth.